haxetink/tink_cli/README.md

 ### Data Types

-By default, Int, Float and String are supported.
+By default, Bool, Int, Float and String are supported.
 Furthermore, you can use any abstract that is castable from String (i.e. `from String` or `@:from public static function ofString(v:String)`) as the data type.

 For example, to use a Map: